mozilla-l10n/documentation/misc/stock_emails.md

 I’m writing you to verify that your L10n team’s information on your wiki page (https://wiki.mozilla.org/L10n:Teams:[your-locale-here]) is up-to-date and accurate.
 Please take a look at your page and update it as needed.

-Please follow the format outlined in this wiki template (https://wiki.mozilla.org/Template:L10n:Teams).
+Please follow the format outlined in [this wiki template](https://wiki.mozilla.org/Template:L10n:Teams).

 If you have any questions, please feel free to contact me.